 Other hormones produced by the pancreas include pancreatic polypeptide and somatostatin.
 They are believed to play a part in regulating and fine-tuning the insulin and glucagon-producing cells.

-When the cells that make insulin either stop working altogether, or become inefficient and don’t make enough insulin, this causes diabetes mellitus.
-Type 1 diabetes mellitus is caused when the body’s immune system attacks its own cells in the islets of Langerhans, meaning that these cells cannot produce insulin.
+When the cells that make insulin either stop working altogether, or become inefficient and do not make enough insulin, this causes diabetes mellitus.
+Type 1 diabetes mellitus is caused when the body's immune system attacks its own cells in the islets of Langerhans, meaning that these cells cannot produce insulin.
 Type 2 diabetes mellitus is a metabolic disorder where the body is no longer able to produce or respond to insulin.

 Some women also get diabetes temporarily when they are pregnant.
 This is called gestational diabetes.
 There are other rarer forms of diabetes, some of which are inherited.
 In addition, people will get diabetes if their pancreas is taken away surgically or damaged (for instance by severe pancreatitis).

 Very rarely, patients develop growths (tumours) of the cells that make up the islets of Langerhans.
 These may be benign tumours, where a particular kind of cell multiplies and makes large quantities of its hormone whether it is needed or not.
 For example, if the tumour is made of insulin-producing cells, it is called an insulinoma.
 This is where too much insulin is produced when it is not required.
 This also happens with glucagon-producing cells, or a glucagonoma, which produces too much glucagon.
 These and other hormone-producing tumours in the pancreas are very rare, but endocrinology specialists have important parts to play in diagnosing patients with these tumours and contributing to their management and treatment.